 Smart Phone App

-When I first signed up for RingCentral years ago, their iPhone app was a relatively new thing (and they had some bugs to work out of it).
-Fast forward 5+ years and their app has come a long way.
+When I first signed up for RingCentral years ago, their mobile app was a relatively new thing (and they had some bugs to work out of it), but this app has come a LONG way over the years.

-This has really enhanced my overall experience with the service and it has given me a lot of freedom that I otherwise wouldn't have – and this app by itself is enough to sell me on RingCentral over many of their competitors.
+This has really enhanced my experience with the service and has given me a lot of freedom I otherwise wouldn’t have.

 The Cost of a “Free” Phone System

-In the vast majority of cases – there are usually some very real costs that come with any “free” service out there.
-Free stuff tends to cost you in terms of their overall lack of convenience and lack of abilities.
-As a result, these things will consume even more of your time, mental energy and they might even result in lost business (the most costly part of all).
+Even though a free phone solution won't drain your bank account, it will cost you in its overall lack of convenience.
+While it may not consume your money, it will consume more of your time, mental energy and it might even result in lost business (the costliest part of all).
 Is it worth the cost of “free” to work with a system that is more cumbersome for you and your customers?

 If your phone system isn’t easy to work with (and be honest about this), this is something that should be near the top of your priority list.
 If you need a better system than what you already have in place, do it sooner rather than later.